 Are you ready for the holidays?
 We don’t mean have you bought all your presents.
 The question is, have you done your financial planning for the holidays?

 Huh?
 That’s not something most people think about, but it is critically important to your financial well-being.
-When the holidays are still months away is the best time to start planning and saving.
-Here are some tips.
+While the holidays are still months away, now is the best time to start planning and saving.
+Here are some tips where to start.

 - Compute how much you need to save each week.
 The final tally will likely show that you are going to need $1,000 to $3,000 to pay for everything.
 Divide that by the number of weeks you have to save.
 If the result shows it is not possible, then you need to adjust: decide where you will cut spending, or set a date further out by which everything will be paid for.
 Maybe it is unrealistic to have everything paid for before Christmas, but you might be able to have the holiday charges paid off by January 31.